vinushcv/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ```
 /*
 Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
-Developed by:
+Developed by: vinush.cv
-RegisterNumber:
+RegisterNumber:  22001897
 */
-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
-Developed by: Bejin.B
-RegisterNumber:22001908
 Program:
 #Half adder :
 module exptwo(a,b,sum,carry);